 Materials $2,105.00 - Labor on an hourly basis with Wolcott and Son Construction.
 A motion was made by Mayor Dewey and seconded by Trustee Healy to approve the quote received from Wolcott and Son Construction in the amount of $2,105.00 (without labor) for emergency services.
 All in favor – aye.
 Motion passed.

 Other New Business: Mayor Dewey discussed the sidewalk plans for this year.
-There Board will meet Saturday, July 15, 2017 at 10:00am.
+The Board will meet Saturday, July 15, 2017 at 10:00am.
 He had spoken to the Village of Schuylerville Mayor regarding shared services as Victory has sidewalk forms and Schuylerville is in need of using forms.
 Otherwise, we may have to go out for bid.
 Trustee Healy asked can anything be done about the parking on the sidewalks and can the cars be towed.
 He would like to see something about this.
 Also at this meeting, there will be a discussion on kiosks placement and the possibility of moving the previous planned location to the point.
 Another item brought up again was Perry’s van has been back on Herkimer Street for months, probably because the neighbor’s Cadillac is back being parked on Herkimer Street also.
 There was a discussion on the whole car issue.
 Trustee Healy feels that whatever we do, this will not address the long term problem.
 Another person upset is Mr. Mulvihill regarding someone saying something to him regarding his yellow unregistered vehicle.
 Mayor Dewey stated that he will talk to village Attorney Catalfimo and the Sheriff’s department to see what can be done.

 Open Floor: